In 2014 Newport Beach voted for change.

 RESIDENTS FOR REFORM – OUR GOALS

-Our mission is to return fiscal responsibility to City Hall.
-They are good people that have lost their way.
+Our mission is fiscally responsible city government.
+Prior to 2014 we had good people on the city council that lost their way.
 They incurred over $571 million in long-term debt for a city of just 87,000.
-In ten years our politicians have burdened taxpayers with more debt than the first 90 years of the city’s existence.
+From 2004-2014 the politicians burdened us with more debt than the first 90 years of the city’s existence.
 Since the 2014 election the new city council has been working to dig us out of that hole.